abadid/cmsc424-spring2018/project2/README.md

 ## Project 2: Advanced SQL Assignment, CMSC424, Spring 2018

+*The assignment is to be done by yourself.*

+Please do a `git pull` to download the directory `project2`.
+The files are:

+1. README.md: This file
+1. small.sql: SQL script for populating `flights` database.
+1. table4storedproc.sql: SQL script for populating `stpc` database.
+1. trigger-database.sql: SQL script for setting up the `flightsales` database.
+1. Vagrantfile: Vagrantfile that creates the `flights` database and populates it using `small.sql` file.

+### Getting started
+Start the VM with `vagrant up` in the `project2/` directory.
+The database should already be set up, but if not:
+- Create a new database called `flights` and switch to it (see the PostgreSQL setup instructions).
+- Run `\i small.sql` to create and populate the tables.

 **1. [Outer Join]** Write a query that uses an outer join to list all the flights that flew empty on August 5, 2016.

 **2. [Outer Join]** We will write a query using outer joins to find all the customers who satisfy all the following conditions <br />